microprediction/timemachines/README.md

 What's different:

-   - **Simple canoncial use** of *some* functionality from packages like fbprophet, pmdarima, tsa and their ilk.
+   - **Simple canonical use** of *some* functionality from packages like fbprophet, pmdarima, tsa and their ilk.

    - **Simple, ongoing empirical evaluation**.
 See the [leaderboards](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) in the accompanying repository [timeseries-elo-ratings](https://github.com/microprediction/timeseries-elo-ratings).
 Assessment is always out of sample and uses *live*, constantly updating real-world data